 The 10 Best Backroads In Illinois For A Long Scenic Drive

-Sprawling through 33 miles of southwestern Illinois, this gorgeous road travels through the Mississippi flood plain and coincides with a portion of the Great River Road.
-It begins at the confluence of the Mississippi and Illinois Rivers, at Pere Marquette State Park, and it ends at the confluence of the Mississippi and Missouri River at Lewis and Clark State Historic Site.
+Sprawling through 33 miles of southwestern Illinois, this gorgeous road travels through the Mississippi floodplain and coincides with a portion of the Great River Road.
+It begins at the confluence of the Mississippi and Illinois Rivers, at Pere Marquette State Park, and it ends at the confluence of the Mississippi and Missouri Rivers at Lewis and Clark State Historic Site.

 Beginning in the town of Cumberland in Maryland, this road ends in the wonderful Illinois town of Vandalia.
 Our section is about 166 miles long.
 It is also known as "The Old Pike" or "The Road That Built the Nation" and it has existed since 1811, making it one of the oldest backroads in the state.

 This gorgeous road spans three states: Ohio, Indiana, and Illinois.
 Many use it to visit antique shops, farmers markets, and other attractions, but you can also drive the whole thing and see the best parts of Southern Illinois.
-With about 300 miles of highway in Illinois alone, you could make a whole day of sight seeing.
+With about 300 miles of highway in Illinois alone, you could make a whole day of sightseeing along the Ohio River Scenic Byway.

 Following the Mississippi River for 3,000 miles and spanning 10 states, this amazing road starts in Minnesota and extends to the Gulf of Mexico.
 There are many riverside attractions in Illinois along the road such as Cahokia Mounds, an ancient Native American settlement that is a must-see for all.

 Traveling along its namesake, this road is partially an old route marked by French explorers and other immigrants who were drawn to Illinois.
-The national byway preserves the nature along the river, providing amazing views of serene Illinois woodlands and wetland as well as prairies and lakes, which makes it perfect for nature lovers.
+The Illinois River Road national byway preserves nature along the river, providing amazing views of serene Illinois woodlands and wetlands as well as prairies and lakes, which makes it perfect for nature lovers.

 Navigate the charming small towns of Knox County on this self-guided car tour.
-Along the way, you'll pass many historic places including an old railroad depot, a log cabin from 1832, and a couple one-room schoolhouses.
+Along the way, you'll pass many historic places including an old railroad depot, a log cabin from 1832, historic covered bridges, and a couple of one-room schoolhouses.
 You'll have your camera out almost all the time for this one.

 Wind through this 140-mile backroad, and you'll find more than 20 amazing Illinois attractions that everyone must visit.
 There are also many festivals as well as flea markets and farmers markets that take place along this remote road.
 It is most popular during fall events, but you'll find lovely sights any time of year.